Protect Your Health: Test Your House for Radon

-In recognition of National Radon Action Month, Public Health Madison and Dane County (PHMDC) urges all residents to test their homes for radon.
+January is National Radon Action Month and Public Health Madison and Dane County (PHMDC) urges all residents to test their homes for radon.
 You can’t see, smell, or taste radon, but it could be present at a dangerous level in your home.
 Radon is a naturally occurring, invisible, odorless, radioactive gas that develops in the soil and is common throughout Wisconsin.
-It is the second leading cause of lung cancer among non-smokers and is estimated to cause 488 of the 2,900 lung cancer deaths each year in the United States.
+It is the leading cause of lung cancer among non-smokers and is estimated to cause 488 of the 2,900 lung cancer deaths each year in Wisconsin.

 Testing should be done in the lowest lived in level of your home.
 After leaving the opened kit in the room for the recommended amount of monitoring time, all you need to do is to send it to the laboratory for analysis.
 The lab will send you results within two or three weeks.

-If testing shows that you do have a radon problem, to protect yourself and your family, you will need to install a system that will prevent the radon from accumulating in your home.
-Such systems should be installed by a certified mitigation contractor.
+If testing shows that you do have a radon problem, you will need to install a system that prevents radon from entering your home.
+This system should be installed by a certified mitigation contractor.
 The cost of a radon mitigation system can vary, but typically runs around $1,200.
 Newly constructed homes should include features that reduce radon entry.

 To purchase a test kit or to speak with the Public Health Radon Specialist, call the South Central Wisconsin Radon Information Center at (608) 243-0392.

-For more information regarding radon, including a list of qualified radon remediation contractors, visit the Wisconsin Radon Information Center Web site at:
+For more information regarding radon, including a list of qualified radon remediation contractors, visit the Wisconsin Radon Information Web site at www.lowradon.org.